dossma/telegram-downloader/README.md

 2. Paste your API ID and API hash in the designated fields.
 3. Type in the channel name under the variable `channel`.
 Pasting the full link such as https://t.me/channelname works too.
 4. Set the value for `limit` which indicates how many files you want to download.
 It downloads in order from the most recent one.
 Set `None` if you want to get all.

-The program is targeted for channels which provide media such as documents, audio files, videos or pictures.
-In this design, it is rather not suitable for plain text messages.

 ## Development setup